 - Middle and High school meet every Sunday from 11:30-1:30

 - 2nd-6th have Godly Play on Wednesdays from 6-7pm.

 We have a thriving young acolyte program.
 Young people are trained in and perform the ceremonial duties associated with our liturgical worship.

 Young people participate in All Saints Summer Camp, Fall Gathering, Spring Gathering, Bishop’s Ball, Annual Convention, and other Diocesan programs, as well as Province IV service missions.
 Financial assistance is available for parish children and youth to go to summer camp and gatherings.

-Every year Grace children practice and perform a Christmas Eve pageant drawn from the Gospel of Luke and an Epiphany pageant drawn from the Gospel of Matthew.
+Every year Grace children practice and perform a Christmas Eve pageant.
 Similarly, Grace youth offer a dramatic representation of the scriptures on Palm Sunday and Good Friday.
 Young people are always welcome to serve as junior ushers, intercessors, lay readers, choir members, musicians, and on the altar guild.